ProServe: Unified Multi-Priority Request Scheduling for LLM Serving: Introduction

-However, solving this problem introduces significant challenges in scheduler design.
-First, a fundamental trade‑off exists between minimizing overall latency and favoring high‑priority requests (\textsection\ref{sec:latency_priority_tradeoff}).
-While naive policies like First‑Come‑First‑Served (FCFS)~\cite{vllm} or recent SLO‑aware schedulers~\cite{tang2025scorpio, bros, slos_serve} optimize overall latency and SLO attainment, they fail to differentiate request priorities, leading to insufficient service for high‑priority requests.
-Conversely, an alternative strict‑priority policy blindly prioritizes high‑priority requests and starves low‑priority ones.
-Both of them result in suboptimal total system gain.
-Second, we observe that the effectiveness of different batch scheduling policies varies significantly with load (\textsection\ref{sec:static_scheduler}).
-Under dynamic workloads shown in Figure~\ref{fig:multi_priority_load}, static scheduling policies may struggle to adapt across all load levels, limiting their effectiveness.
-Third, in distributed deployments, existing common global dispatchers (e.g., least‑load) lack awareness of request priority and suffer from the \textit{over‑balancing} issue (\textsection\ref{sec:limitation_global}).
-This may cause them to fail to accommodate future high‑priority or long requests even when sufficient capacity is potentially available.
+However, solving this problem introduces significant challenges.
+First, two fundamental design choices for balancing latency and priority differentiation arise: how to allocate resources across priority classes, and how to schedule requests with different priorities.
+Regarding resource allocation, naively dedicating separate resources per priority class leads to waste and insufficiency under dynamic loads, motivating our co-location design.
+Given co-location, a trade-off exists between minimizing overall latency and favoring priority in unified scheduling.
+Naive policies like First-Come-First-Served (FCFS)~\cite{vllm} or existing SLO-aware policies~\cite{tang2025scorpio, bros, slos_serve} fail to differentiate priorities, while strict priority-first starves low-priority requests.
+Both result in suboptimal total system gain (\textsection\ref{sec:latency_priority_tradeoff}).
+Second, we observe that the effectiveness of different batch scheduling policies varies significantly with load.
+Under dynamic workloads, static scheduling policies struggle to adapt across load levels, limiting their effectiveness (\textsection\ref{sec:static_scheduler}).
+Third, priority-aware preemption increases KV cache pressure and makes eviction more frequent.
+Host-device transfers must be carefully coordinated with scheduling to avoid moving memory overhead onto the critical path (\textsection\ref{sec:memory_manage}).
+Fourth, in distributed deployments, existing global dispatchers (e.g., least‑load) lack awareness of request priority and suffer from the \textit{over‑balancing} issue.
+This may cause them to fail to accommodate future high‑priority or long requests even when sufficient capacity is potentially available (\textsection\ref{sec:limitation_global}).